 - Consider the type and frequency of seizures when thinking about these sports.
 What would happen if you had a seizure while playing football, hockey or soccer?

 - Talk to your doctor about your risks and for individual advice.

 - Wear the right protective gear for each sport.

 Most individuals with epilepsy can safely exercise in a gym, use exercise equipment, and do other types of exercise.
 A few thoughts…

-- For those who have uncontrolled seizures, use a buddy system.
-Especially when using equipment such as treadmills, weights, or even bike riding.
+- For those who have uncontrolled seizures, use a buddy system, especially when using equipment such as weights or bike riding.

 - When riding a bike, avoid busy streets.
 Try bike paths or quiet residential streets instead.
 Don’t forget the helmet!

 - Walking is even easier and doesn’t cost anything.
 Use the same ideas – avoid busy streets and walk with a buddy.

 - Avoid using a treadmill alone because falling can lead to major injuries.
 It's better to run outside or on a track.